Graph Structured Operator Inequalities and Tsirelson-Type Bounds: Complete and Sparse Graph Operator Bounds

-Taking norms and using $\left\Vert B\right\Vert ^{2}=\left\Vert B^{2}\right\Vert $ (since $B^{*}=B$) gives the claimed inequality \eqref{eq:B1}.
-The assertion \eqref{eq:B2} follows by omitting the anticommutator terms. \end{proof} The complete graph bound in \prettyref{thm:b1} treats the fully coupled case, in which every pair contributes to the mixed-term expansion of $B^{2}$.
+The complete graph bound in \prettyref{thm:b1} treats the fully coupled case, in which every pair contributes to the mixed-term expansion of $B^{2}$.
 In many structured settings, however, only a subset of pairs interact.
 For example, when the operators $x_{i}$ and $y_{i}$ are coupled according to a network or sparsity pattern.
 To capture such partial coupling, we introduce a graph based formulation.
 The next result shows that, under an edge domination hypothesis relating non-edge to edge interactions, the same operator inequality method extends to sparse graphs with an explicit combinatorial factor. \begin{thm} Let $x_{1},\dots,x_{m}\in B\left(H\right)$ and $y_{1},\dots,y_{m}\in B\left(K\right)$ be self-adjoint contractions.
 Define

 For $i\neq j$, set

 Let $G$ be a simple undirected graph on $\left\{ 1,\dots,m\right\} $ with edge set $E\left(G\right)$, neighbor set $N\left(i\right)$, degree $\deg\left(i\right)=\left|N\left(i\right)\right|$, and minimum degree $\delta:=\min_{i}\deg\left(i\right)\geq1$.